publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch2/schI/m__us_usc_t15_s57a.md

         (1) Any person to whom a rule under subsection (a)(1)(B) of this section applies may petition the Commission for an exemption from such rule.

-        (2) If, on its own motion or on the basis of a petition under paragraph (1), the Commission finds that the application of a rule prescribed under subsection (a)(1)(B) of this section to any person or class or  <sup>\[2\]</sup>  <sup><sup> 2 So in original.
+        (2) If, on its own motion or on the basis of a petition under paragraph (1), the Commission finds that the application of a rule prescribed under subsection (a)(1)(B) to any person or class or  <sup>\[2\]</sup>  <sup><sup> 2 So in original.
 Probably should be “of”. </sup></sup>  persons is not necessary to prevent the unfair or deceptive act or practice to which the rule relates, the Commission may exempt such person or class from all or part of such rule.
 [Section 553 of title 5][/us/usc/t5/s553] shall apply to action under this paragraph.

-        (3) Neither the pendency of a proceeding under this subsection respecting an exemption from a rule, nor the pendency of judicial proceedings to review the Commission’s action or failure to act under this subsection, shall stay the applicability of such rule under subsection (a)(1)(B) of this section.
+        (3) Neither the pendency of a proceeding under this subsection respecting an exemption from a rule, nor the pendency of judicial proceedings to review the Commission’s action or failure to act under this subsection, shall stay the applicability of such rule under subsection (a)(1)(B).

     (h) __Restriction on rulemaking authority of Commission respecting children’s advertising proceedings pending on__  __May 28, 1980__